How to run

 Cluster-specific option in key=value format (can be used multiple times)

-Downloads all test run results from the MinIO S3 server embedded in the
+Deletes run result buckets (campaign-*) from the MinIO S3 server in the cluster.

 Options